This post shows you how to make a YouTube thumbnail with Canva in just a few simple steps.

 To do this, simply log into Canva (or start a free trial of it) and enter ‘YouTube thumbnail’ into the ‘What will you design today?’ search bar.

-You’ll then see a wide range of results.
+You’ll then see a very wide range of results.

 If you like, you can refine this set of results by using an additional keyword in your search — ‘YouTube thumbnails about health,’ ‘YouTube thumbnails for cooking videos’ etc.

-Either way it’s case of scrolling through results and clicking on one you want to use a starting point for your thumbnail.
+Either way it’s case of scrolling through the search results and clicking on one you want to use a starting point for your thumbnail.

 2. Customize your thumbnail